Craig Kelly: Leader of the United Australia Party (2021-2024)

 Also in December 2021, Kelly was labelled one of Australia’s most unpopular political figures, following a Resolve Political Monitor survey that showed that only 9% of surveyed Australians had a positive view of him.
 This was only slightly higher than Clive Palmer who was viewed positively by 8% of Australians, according to the survey.

+During the 2022 election campaign, Kelly chose to display signs with his name being more prominent than the name of the United Australia Party, as Kelly thought he could be re-elected on the strength of his own personal brand.
 During the 2022 election campaign, Kelly was egged in a Melbourne park.

-In the 2022 election, Kelly won around 8% of the vote, and Jenny Ware, representing the Liberal Party, won Hughes.
+In the 2022 election, Kelly won around 8% of the vote, coming fourth behind both major parties and an independent, and Jenny Ware, representing the Liberal Party, won Hughes.

 After the election, Kelly was appointed national director of the UAP.

-Kelly was sued by the AEC for displaying non-compliant signage during the election campaign.
+Kelly was sued by the AEC for displaying non-compliant signage during the election campaign, who argued that the 8 point font used for who authorised the advertisement on an early print run of Kelly's signs was not noticeable enough and although a later print run with larger font was made, the original signs remained in use until the election.
+The AEC's case against Kelly was dismissed by the federal court in July 2023.

 Kelly called for Scott Morrison to resign after it was revealed that Morrison had secretly been appointed to several ministerial positions.

-During a case between a former Kelly staffer and his chief of staff, Frank Zumbo,the former staffer claimed that she didn't speak up about the sexual harassment because of feared retribution from speaking up.
+During a case between a former Kelly staffer and his chief of staff, Frank Zumbo, the former staffer claimed that she didn't speak up about the sexual harassment because she feared retribution.
 Kelly maintained in March 2021 that no-one had any complaints about Zumbo, despite former staffers saying they had raised specific complaints about Zumbo with Kelly in 2013.

 2023 New South Wales state election

-Kelly has registered as an independent candidate for the 2023 New South Wales state election in the New South Wales Legislative Council.
+Kelly registered as an independent candidate for the 2023 New South Wales state election in the New South Wales Legislative Council.
+He was not elected, gaining 3498 first preference votes.

+Pauline Hanson's One Nation (2024)

+On 27 February 2024, Kelly left the UAP to join Pauline Hanson's One Nation as the party's federal campaign director.
+He left the party in September of the same year.

+Libertarian Party (since 2024)

+On 2 December 2024, Kelly announced via 2GB he had joined the Libertarian Party and would contest a Senate seat at the 2025 federal election.
+He stood as the lead Libertarian candidate in New South Wales, as part of the Australia First Alliance, where the party ran on a joint ticket with Gerard Rennick People First and HEART.
+Australia First received 92,892 first-preferences (1.9%), placing them a distant seventh.